utkarsh1709singh/Utkarsh1709singh/README.md

 ### Hi there 👋
 Utkarsh Singh's Portfolio 🚀
-Welcome to Utkarsh Singh's GitHub repository!
-This repository serves as a comprehensive portfolio showcasing Utkarsh's professional journey, including his projects, skills, contributions, and achievements.
+Welcome to my GitHub repository!
+This repository serves as a comprehensive portfolio showcasing my professional journey, including my projects, skills, contributions, and achievements.
 Below is an overview of the contents of this repository:

 Professional Experience 💼
 Machine Learning Intern | VYZA Solution PVT LTD